 As a Board and staff, we run our business each and every day following the principles outlined in our six values.
-In our interactions with one another and with those outside our organization, including our donors, our partners and the community around the Reserve, we do our best to act in accordance with these values.
+In our interactions with one another and with those outside our organization, including our donors, our partners and the community around the prairie, we do our best to act in accordance with these values.
 We share them with you here because we believe they are a window into our organization and our culture.

 Openness with Respect